Heartbeat (Taana Gardner song): Reception

 In his consumer guide for The Village Voice, Robert Christgau reviewed the song's 12-inch release in 1981 and gave it an A rating, indicating "a great record both of whose sides offer enduring pleasure and surprise."
 He dubbed it a "classic one-shot" and "the hottest r&b record in the city right now for two self-evident reasons", stating:

-Allmusic editor Andy Kellman found the song's rhythm "instantly memorable" and recognized its widespread sampling by hip hop producers, stating "Though hip hop fans are just as familiar with that bass line – often put to great use after its original recording — as rock fans are familiar with the guitar riffs of 'Purple Haze,' no song that has referenced 'Heartbeat' comes close to matching it."
+AllMusic editor Andy Kellman found the song's rhythm "instantly memorable" and recognized its widespread sampling by hip hop producers, stating "Though hip hop fans are just as familiar with that bass line – often put to great use after its original recording — as rock fans are familiar with the guitar riffs of 'Purple Haze,' no song that has referenced 'Heartbeat' comes close to matching it."
 Kellman also writes that the song's "greatness comes down to Gardner's vocals just as much as that rhythm", stating:

+Legacy

+In October 2000, VH1 ranked "Heartbeat" number 90 in their list of "100 Greatest Dance Songs".
+In 2019, Spin ranked it among "The 30 Best Disco Songs That Every Millennial Should Know".
+In 2020, Slant Magazine ranked it number 12 in their list of "The 100 Best Dance Songs of All Time".
+In 2022, Rolling Stone ranked it number 63 in their list of the "200 Greatest Dance Songs of All Time".